jgraph/drawio/CODE_OF_CONDUCT.md

 * Being impatient or rude
 * Pressing developers for priority fixes or ETAs
 * Guilting the developers into focusing on your issue(s)
-* Repeatedly showing an inappropriate level of entitlement
+* Repeatedly showing an inappropriate level of entitlement, asking for issue status, or bumping issues.

 ## Our Responsibilities